oprypin/crsfml/gitbook/drafts/system-stream.md

 }
 ```

-This code is wrong, because `std::fseek` returns zero on success, whereas CrSFML expects the new position to be returned.
+This code is wrong, because `std::fseek` returns zero on success, whereas SFML expects the new position to be returned.